Redefining Gender Stereotypes to Empower Women and Girls

 Books are essential tools for promoting gender equality.
 That’s because they show young readers possibilities outside of traditional gender roles.
 And these possibilities then encourage kids to think outside of harmful stereotypes and help them reach their full potential.

-With this in mind, Worldreader launched the Anasoma project in Kenya five years ago.
+With this in mind, Worldreader launched the Anasoma project in Kenya in 2016.
 The project aims to boost girls’ access to books and empower them through reading to improve gender equality.

 Empowering Women and Girls